bahl24/SpatialPyramidPooling_Keras/README.md

 2. Open up ```sppnetFinal2.ipynb``` to run the respective experiments

 ## Obtaining mean Average Precision
+In The Paper the mAP is 35.11% in the testing set.
 After executing ```sppnetFinal2.ipynb``` **Ground Truth** and **Detected values** will be stored (we ran for 500 images due to out of memory issue) in your drive copy those:
 Can run the code for all images by removing size restruction on read_images_for_detection
 ```input_imgs, region_proposals, out,no_of_proposals, gt_boxes = read_images_for_detection(df_anno, list_of_img_name, img_dir)```